Licensed attorneys face disciplinary action by the Nevada State Bar for:

 2. Can I apply to be a Nevada attorney with a criminal record?

-Yes, though the Bar may deny admission to applicants depending on the nature of their criminal records.
-The Bar does not specify which crimes — if any — automatically bar a person from becoming a lawyer.
+Yes, though the Bar may deny admission to you depending on the nature of your criminal records.
+The Bar does not specify which crimes — if any — automatically bar you from becoming a lawyer.

 The Bar requires applicants to disclose their entire criminal history, including arrests that did not result in a conviction.
 Predictably, the more serious the offense, the more likely the Bar will deny admission.
 The Bar may also request additional information to determine whether the applicant has been rehabilitated.2

-3. What crimes or misconduct can trigger disciplinary action against me by the Nevada State Bar?
+3. What crimes or misconduct trigger disciplinary action?

-Two categories of misbehavior can trigger disciplinary actions against an attorney by the State Bar:
+Two categories of misbehavior can trigger disciplinary actions against you by the State Bar:

 - Any criminal conviction;